Welcome to the web site of John W. Burgeson (Burgy),

 PCUSA Minister of Word and Sacrament, retired pastor of The Rico Community Church,

 which is located at an altitude of 8827 feet in the Colorado San Juan mountains.

-I once wrote book reviews for PERSPECTIVES, the quarterly journal of the American Scientific Association (ASA).
-I used to write articles on baseball, energy issues and global warming
+From the early 1990s to 2009 I wrote book reviews for PERSPECTIVES, the quarterly journal of the American Scientific Association (ASA).
+I also used to write articles on baseball, energy issues and global warming

 for Rico's newspaper, the Rico Bugle.

 Recently (2013)I have completed a large book on the (illustrated) history of the automobile suitable for reading on a computer screen.
 At over 1000 pages I have never printed it!
 In 2014 I completed a condensed version suitable for printing (80 pages).
 I have also posted a link to the 1949 issues of MOTOR TREND magazine.
 See the RECENT ADDITIONS link below.

 On this site you will find articles and links to sites which have

 "Creation-Evolution" is not a good name for this last issue;